ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

 ### As a DEV team member, I want to create a managedClusterSet to group clusters based on the middleware enabled on these clusters, so I could run special applications in these clusters.
-1. Cluster admin should give SRE team the following permissions to allow them create clusters and deploy applications in these clusters
+1. Cluster admin should give SRE team members the following permissions to allow them create clusters and deploy applications in these clusters
-- `create`/`update`/`delete` permission for ManagedClusters
+- `create`/`update`/`delete` permissions for ManagedClusters
-- `create`/`update`/`delete` permission for subresource `managedclusters/label` with value `middlewareEnabled=true`
+- `create`/`update`/`delete` permissions for subresource `managedclusters/label` with value `middlewareEnabled=true`

-The permission should be like:
+The permissions should be like:
 ```yaml
 kind: ClusterRole
 apiVersion: rbac.authorization.k8s.io/v1